 Western Asset is responsible for day-to-day portfolio management of the Fund's investment in Infrastructure Debt.
 The Fund will invest in Infrastructure Debt issued by issuers located anywhere in the world.
-The Fund may invest in the following types of debt securities: securities issued or guaranteed by national governments (including STRIPS and inflation index-linked securities), their agencies, instrumentalities and political sub-divisions; securities of supranational organisations such as freely transferable promissory notes, bonds and debentures; corporate debt securities including freely transferable promissory notes, fixed and floating rate bonds, inflation index-linked bonds, zero coupon bonds, debentures, non-convertible notes, commercial paper, certificates of deposit and bankers' acceptances; securitised participations in loans that are freely transferable securities; structured notes that are freely transferable securities; asset-backed securities structured as debt securities and Reverse Repurchase Agreements with debt securities as the underlying instruments (for efficient portfolio management purposes only and subject to the requirements of the Central Bank).
+The Fund may invest in the following types of debt securities: securities issued or guaranteed by national governments (including STRIPS and inflation index-linked securities), their agencies, instrumentalities and political sub-divisions; securities of supranational organisations such as freely transferable promissory notes, bonds and debentures; corporate debt securities including freely transferable promissory notes, fixed and floating rate bonds, inflation index-linked bonds, zero coupon bonds, debentures, non-convertible notes, commercial paper, certificates of deposit and bankers' acceptances; securities participations in loans that are freely transferable securities; structured notes that are freely transferable securities; asset-backed securities structured as debt securities and Reverse Repurchase Agreements with debt securities as the underlying instruments (for efficient portfolio management purposes only and subject to the requirements of the Central Bank).
 The structured notes in which the Fund may invest may contain embedded derivatives.
-The Fund may be leveraged as a result, subject to the overall leverage limits set forth below.
-The asset-backed securities in which the Fund may invest will not contain embedded derivatives.
+The Fund may invest will not contain embedded derivatives.
 The Fund may invest in debt securities which are not listed or traded on a Regulated Market, subject to the limit set out paragraph 2.1 in Schedule I.